Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/workshop.md

 # Challenge Seven - Load test your own application's endpoint

 This is where things get more interesting - to apply all of the above to an application of your own.
 What you will need to do is:
 1. Create/amend a JMX file.
+You can either use the JMeter user interface or use an interactive JMX editor http://jmeter-plugins.org/editor/
 2. Run load test interactively
 3. Discuss what changes may be needed to the application or test to get better results
 4. Automate in GitHub action - setting success criteria